freshfox/firestore-storage/README.md

 write and read documents.
 Including a simple to use query builder and an in-memory storage implementation for running blazing fast tests_

+Firestore Storage provides a thin layer of abstraction to accessing data in Firestore.
+It follows the repository pattern, for more information about it you can read this [short article][repo-article]

 ## Example

 ```typescript